Morocco hero image

 • Morning worship/teaching windows in church/mission compounds or private riads before medina experiences

-• Modesty-minded pacing with pre-travel cultural briefing, hydration, and rest stops for reflective processing
+• Modesty-minded pacing with pre-travel cultural briefings, hydration planning, and rest stops for team processing

 • Fundraising moments: rooftop dinners overlooking the medina, desert campfire worship, tea ceremonies, and artisan-hosted storytelling nights

-We coordinate cultural etiquette, permits, and vetted partners so pastors can shepherd teams, honor donors, and respond respectfully to Morocco’s multi-faith context.
+We coordinate cultural etiquette, permits, and vetted partners so pastors can shepherd teams, care for donors, and engage Morocco’s multi-faith context with respect.

 Sample Ministry Focus